devops329/devops/instruction/grafanaMetrics/grafanaMetrics.md

 ## Open Telemetry

 Grafana supports the [Open Telemetry](https://opentelemetry.io/) (OTel) standard for representing metric data.
-This is a commonly used standard used to represent observability data.
+This is a commonly used standard for representing observability data.
 It is well worth taking the time to learn. 💡 You could even consider doing a curiosity report on the subject.

 OTel uses standard data units, type of metrics, and methods for adding attributes to represent a metric.
 For example, a simple JSON representation of an OTel metric for current CPU usage with a **jwt-pizza-service** source attribute, would look like the following: